mozilla/experimenter-docs/docs/workflow/implementing/messaging/microsurveys/ios-mobile-microsurveys.md

 The prompt is an invitation to start the survey and it is shown when the triggers are met.
 The triggers are determined through the mobile messaging infrastructure and should be specified by the Nimbus recipe.
 For testing, we have created a trigger in which the user will be eligible to receive the survey after visiting the homepage twice.

-The prompt is shown until the user completes the survey, closes the survey or reached the maximum number of display specified in the mobile messaging configurations.
+The prompt is shown until the user completes the survey, closes the survey or reaches the maximum number of display specified in the mobile messaging configurations.

 <img src="/img/messaging/microsurveys/ios-prompt.png" alt="Prompt view" className="img-sm"/>
 <br/><br/>

-1. This title of the prompt which can be customized, but also has a fallback string.
+1. This title of the prompt which can be customized, but also has a fallback string located [here](https://github.com/mozilla-mobile/firefox-ios/blob/f7cd5ff5cbd9e7100c2cb9ae7b7278f3958dfa3f/firefox-ios/Client/Frontend/Strings.swift#L1361).
 2. The close button dismisses the survey and it won't be shown again.
 3. The continue button starts the survey and shows the survey sheet.
-It can be customized, but also has a fallback string.
+It can be customized, but also has a fallback string located [here](https://github.com/mozilla-mobile/firefox-ios/blob/f7cd5ff5cbd9e7100c2cb9ae7b7278f3958dfa3f/firefox-ios/Client/Frontend/Strings.swift#L1366).

 ### Survey (Modal / Bottom Sheet)